 - GetSchema

 - ValidateSchemaShard

-- ValidateSchemaKeyspace
+- $\bullet \quad Validate Schema Keyspace$

 - GetVSchema

 - GetSrvVSchema

 GetSchema The GetSchema command displays the full schema for a tablet or a subset of the tablet's tables.
 When you call GetSchema, you specify the tablet alias that uniquely identifies the tablet.
-The -<uid>.
+The <tablet alias> argument value has the format <cell name>-<uid>.